vinceimbat/vinceimbat/content/ground level.md

 title: Ground level
 date: 2022-12-22
 aliases:
+  - ground-level
-  - ground level
+  - thoughts/ground-level
 tags:
+  - thoughts
   - seedlings
-sr-due: 2022-12-25
+sr-due: 2031-04-01
-sr-interval: 3
+sr-interval: 2352
-sr-ease: 250
+sr-ease: 270
 ---
 The ground level of the life management system accomplishes two things:

 1. It **captures** loose ends (notes, tasks, events, reading materials, and other inputs).
-2. It **organizes** the clarified loose ends (note: clarification happens during [[review]]) using a [[Personal knowledge management]] system (which, if digital, should be backed up using a backup system).
+2. It **organizes** the clarified loose ends (note: clarification happens during [[review]]) using a [[personal knowledge management]] system (which, if digital, should be backed up using a backup system).

 The tools needed for this level are: